Daniel-KM/Omeka-S-module-Cartography/README.md

   resource, the motivation is forced to "linking".
 Furthermore, the annotation body is the related resource and the target is the geometry, like all other motivations.
+  Nevertheless, a description can be appended too, with a second motivation.
+In that case, the description describes the target, like always, so it is not a description of the links.

 Configuration